zchee/golang-wiki/Modules.md

    * Modules by default ignore the `vendor` directory unless you ask the `go` tool to use `vendor`.
 * It is frequently helpful to check `go list -m all` to see the list of actual versions selected for your build
   * `go list -m all` usually gives you more detail compared to if you were to instead just look a `go.mod` file.
-* If running `go get foo` fails in some way, or if `go build` is failing on a particular package `foo`, it often can be helpful to check the output from `go get -v foo` or `go get -v -x foo` a good next step is often to try `go get -v foo`:
+* If running `go get foo` fails in some way, or if `go build` is failing on a particular package `foo`, it often can be helpful to check the output from `go get -v foo` or `go get -v -x foo`:
   * In general, `go get` will often provide more a detailed error message than `go build`.
   * The `-v` flag to `go get` asks to print more verbose details, though be mindful that certain "errors" such as 404 errors _might_ be expected based on how a remote repository was configured.
   * If the nature of the problem is still not clear, you can also try the more verbose `go get -v -x foo`, which also shows the git or other VCS commands being issued.
 (If warranted, you can often execute the same git commands outside of the context of the `go` tool for troubleshooting purposes).